-The current study is considered the first investigation about biology of the coral gall crab, H. marsupialis, at the Egyptian coast of the Gulf of Aqaba.
-However, Mohammed and Yassien (2013) studied the distribution of H. marsupialis along Red Sea coast while Kotb and Hartnoll (2002) studied the biology of the coral gall crab H. marsupialis at the south of Hurghad.
-On the other hand, the reproductive biology of true crabs along the Egyptian coast of the Red Sea and the Gulfs of Suez and Aqaba were well documented in several studies (El-Sayed, 1997, 2004; El-Sayed et al., 1998, 2011, 2014; Fouda, 2000).
-During the present investigation, H. marsupialis were recorded hosted to S. pistillata.
-This finding was
+The current study is considered the first investigation about biology of the coral gall crab, H. marsupialis at Egyptian coast of Gulf of Aqaba.
+However, Mohammed and Yassien (2013) studied the distribution of H. marsupialis along the Red Sea coast while Kotb and Hartnoll (2002) studied the biology of the coral gall crab H. marsupialis at South of Hurghad.
+On the other hand, the reproductive biology of true crabs along the Egyptian coast of the Red Sea and Gulfs of Suez and Aqaba were well documented in several studies (El-Sayed, 1997, 2004; El-Sayed, Saber, El-Damhougy, & Fouda, 1998, El-Sayed, Fouda, Azab, & Ismail, 2011, El-Sayed et al., 2014; Fouda, 2000).
+During the present investigation, H. marsupialis were recorded hosted to Stylophora pistillata.
+This finding was concurrent with Fize and Serene (1957) and Mohammed and Yassien (2013).